aRshaV/OpenCL/README.md

 **1. Discovering the platform and devices**
 > **NOTE:**
-> This code provides only one platform and one device (the first ones)
+> This code provides all platforms and devices, these will answer to function calls

 ```c++
 cl_int status; //used for error checking